Jason-CJS/Threat-Detection-With-LLM/README.md

 # Threat-Detection-and-Reporting-with-LLM
 This is a Databricks Cybersecurity demo for building linked detection, investigation and response jobs in Databricks Workflows.
 It is originally based on the work of [David Wells](https://github.com/DavidWells-DB/Suspicious-User-Activity-Demo), and later [Kristin Dahl](https://github.com/kristin-db/Threat-Detection-Demo).
 Kristin's version updated the demo with additional alerting, a Threat Detection dashboard, and integration with Databricks' Unity Catalog.
 This version is updated with the implementation of Large Language Models (LLM)s that are available for use in Databricks and email reporting, while enhancing job creation and auto-run.
-Emphasis on this version is that it operates entirely under the Databricks Free Edition.
+Emphasis in this version is that it operates entirely under the Databricks Free Edition, making it accessible to a wider learning audience.

 ## Main changes of this version:
 1. Simplified Delta Lake storage path while maintaining some original work.